Interviewing with Confidence Interview Preparation and Research

 It's necessary for everyone.
 Your salary is paid by the company's ability to make a profit.

 When you know how money moves through the business, you can explain how your specific job helps that money move faster or stay with the company longer.
-This changes you from just an expense to a valuable person who gets the big picture.
+This changes you from just an expense to a valuable person who gets the big picture, in any role, in any department.

 No, simple is better.

-Most interviewers are tired of hearing people repeat confusing money buzzwords like "synergistic monetization" when they don't really know what it means.
-By explaining how the business makes money in simple, everyday language, you prove you have rare "business feeling"—the ability to see things from the customer's view and the owner's view at the same time.
+Most interviewers are tired of hearing candidates repeat buzzwords like "synergistic monetization" when they don't know what they mean.
+Explaining how the business makes money in plain language proves you have rare business acumen: the ability to see things from the customer's view and the owner's view at the same time.

 Take Control